About siblings of autistic children

 - worried you might separate or divorce from your partner because of your family situation

-- concerned or resentful about any future role as a carer for their sibling.
+- concerned or resentful about a future role as a carer for their sibling.

 - Talk with your children about their feelings in a non-judgmental way.
 For example, you might say, ‘I’m not cross with you.
 Tell me what happened and how it made you feel’.

-- Work together to come up with some positive outlets for your children’s feelings.
+- Look for positive outlets for your children’s feelings.
 For example, your children might like to draw or paint to express their feelings.

-- Share your own feelings to help your typically developing children understand that their feelings are normal.
+- Share your own feelings to help your children understand that their feelings are natural.
 For example, you might say that you feel frustrated sometimes too.

 Encouraging a support network outside your family

-Joining an autism family support group is a great way to meet and form friendships with other people in similar situations to yours.
-It can also give your typically developing children the opportunity to get to know other siblings of autistic children.
+An autism family support group can be a great way to meet and form friendships with other people in similar situations to yours.
+It can also give your children the opportunity to get to know other siblings of autistic children.

 If you need help managing siblings or their feelings, talk to a professional, like your GP, a psychologist or a counsellor.